-These triple-strength tablets include glucosamine HCl, chondroitin, and vitamin D. Several users reported pain relief in less than one week.
+These triple-strength tablets include glucosamine HCl, chondroitin, and vitamin D to help immune and joint health.
+Several users reported pain relief in less than 1 week.
+Only requires 2 capsules per day.

 Those with allergies should know ingredients contain shellfish.
 A few users reported the pills being difficult to swallow due to size.